ahtzirigutierrez/lmu-cmsi-3801-homework1/README.md

 - All three languages implemented the Stack data stucture.

 **Homework 5 (Concurrency)**: Go
-- Restaurant, concurrency simulation with cooks, a waiter, and customers.
+- Concurrency, restaurant simulation with cooks, a waiter, and customers.

 ## The Test Suites